API guidelines, what they are, and best practices for how to create, use, and enforce them at your organization.

 Remember: customers that build products using your API are stickier than those who don’t.
 As more teams within the customer’s company continue to integrate with the API, the better prepared you are to expand.

-[Source: 7 (Not So Deadly) Steps to Create a Successful Developer Relations Program]
+Source: 7 (Not So Deadly) Steps to Create a Successful Developer Relations Program

 For your API style guide to be most effective, it should cover several common API design themes and be written in a way that is:

-According to an excellent article by Nordic APIs on the best practices for creating an API style guide, here are some of the common design themes you should include in your API style guidelines.
+Here are some of the common design themes you should include in your API style guidelines.

 One of the first points to cover in your API guidelines is defining the overarching architectural style.
 Should your organization or team follow REST, GraphQL, or a different design pattern?